tadas-subonis/dev-tasubo-com-blog/_drafts/2019-09-21-how-software-development-has-changed-in-the-last-10-years.md

 However, it was a bit strange seeing how long the migration to Python 3 took.
 Until a few years ago, people were still clinging unto Python 2.7 even though Python 3 had many more features that would make you productive.
 But I guess async nailed it in the end.

+What's bizarre is that still by the end of 2019 Python can't deal with GIL and multithreading is broken, while consumer CPUs have
+32 cores.

 ### JavaScript
 I would say that Web Development has been one of the more dynamic fields in the industry.
 As I have worked quite a bit as a full stack developer, I am no stranger to JavaScript either.
 It is more of a hate-love relationship